 Step 3 – Research your market.
 Don’t worry – this part isn’t nearly as hard as you’d think.
 Within about 5 minutes I can usually tell if a niche is worth looking at.
 There are 3 things you need to do, and you’ll know if it’s the right niche.

 First – Check out the search engines.
-There are a lot more advanced tools then this, but this one is completely free to use.
+There are a lot more advanced tools than this, but this one is completely free to use.
 Go to http://inventory.overture.com and type in your niche.
 This will show you how many times that word was searched for that month on their search engine.
-If there are a lot of people searching for it each money, the it’s likely a good niche.
+If there are a lot of people searching for it each money, then it’s likely a good niche.

 Second – Search for online communities related to your niche.
 People with similar interests migrate to the same places online.
 Wrestlers hang out at wrestling forums, poets hang out in poetry message boards, etc… Go to www.google.com and type in “________ forums” or “_________ message board” or “_______ groups” (put your niche in the blank).
 Visit these forums and see if they are active and how many members they have.
 You can often find forums with 10,000+ members in it.
 If you find good communities focused around your niche, then this is another good sign.